Discover how to use A/B testing to boost your landing page conversion rate.

 Have I done my homework?

-post-click landing page best practices already exist.
-Could you test a post-click landing page that features blocks of text over skimmable copy?
+Landing page best practices already exist.
+Could you test a landing page that features blocks of text over skimmable copy?
 You could, but plenty of studies have shown that people prefer to skim than read fully.
 Block text has the potential to scare your visitors away.

-Could you test one version of your post-click landing page with navigation and without?
+Could you test one version of your landing page with navigation and without?
 You could, but time and again navigation has been proven to decrease conversion rates.
-HubSpot tested this a while ago with one page that had navigation against one page that didn’t:
+HubSpot tested this awhile ago with one page that had navigation against one page that didn’t:

 Here were the results: